Comet Halley’s 2 meteor showers | EarthSky.org

 Some of you may know that a solar system body, such as a planet or comet, goes faster in its orbit as it nears the sun and more slowly in its orbit as it gets farther away.
 Halley’s Comet swings inside the orbit of Venus at perihelion – the comet’s nearest point to the sun.
 At aphelion – its most distant point – Halley’s Comet goes all the way beyond the orbit of Neptune, the solar system’s outermost (known) planet.

-When the meteoroids from the orbital stream of Halley’s Comet streak across the sky as Eta Aquarid or Orionid meteors, we know these meteoroids/meteors have to be one astronomical unit (Earth’s distance) from the sun.
-It might be tempting to assume that these meteoroids at one astronomical unit from the sun travel through space at the same speed Earth does: 108,000 kilometers or 67,000 miles per hour.
+When the meteoroids from the orbital stream of Halley’s Comet streak across the sky as Eta Aquariid or Orionid meteors, we know these meteoroids/meteors have to be one astronomical unit (Earth’s distance) from the sun.
+It might be tempting to assume that these meteoroids at one astronomical unit from the sun travel through space at the same speed Earth does: 67,000 miles per hour (108,000 km/h).

 However, the velocity of these meteoroids through space does not equal that of Earth at the Earth’s distance from the sun.
 For that to happen, Earth and Halley’s Comet would have to orbit the sun in the same period of time.
-But the orbital periods of Earth and Halley’s Comet are vastly different.
+But the orbital periods of Earth and Comet Halley are vastly different.
 Earth takes one year to orbit the sun whereas Halley’s Comet takes about 76 years.

-However, thanks to the great genius, Isaac Newton, we can easily compute the velocity of these meteoroids/meteors at the Earth’s distance from the sun by using Isaac Newton’s Vis-viva equation, his poetic rendition of instantaneous motion.
+However, thanks to the great genius, Isaac Newton, we can compute the velocity of these meteoroids/meteors at the Earth’s distance from the sun by using Newton’s Vis-viva equation, his poetic rendition of instantaneous motion.

 The answer, giving the velocity of these meteoroids through space at the Earth’s distance from the sun, is virtually at our fingertips.
 All we need to know is Comet Halley’s semi-major axis (mean distance from the sun) in astronomical units.
 Here you have it: